harro-dot-net/HtmlBuilder/README.md

 - Any HTML element or self-closing tag.
 - Any collection of HTML elements or self-closing tags.
 - Strings (which are automatically HTML encoded by default).
+- int or long values (which are rendered to the output without string conversion).

 These content types can be mixed together within a single collection initializer.